hedbergniklas/AI_lunch_box_recomender_system/README.md

 git clone https://github.com/yourusername/repo.git
 # Navigate to the project directory
 # Install dependencies using pip

-#Choose your local ICA store.
-And navigate to the homepage of this store.
-Save the url
 ```

+## Setting up your preferences:
+1.Use your web-browser to get to https://www.ica.se/butiker/
+2.Search for your local store and go to the page.
+3.Copy the url and save it somewhere you can retrieve it from.
+4.Open the chat_gpt_app.ipynb file and change

 ## Features